 You might be thinking about adding cardio into your body recomposition plan.
 After all, cardio is an effective way of increasing energy expenditure.

-What you need to bear in mind though is that cardio isn’t essential on a weight cut.
+You need to remember that cardio isn’t essential for a weight cut.

-You’re already hitting a deficit every other day, and that’ll take care of the fat loss.
-Cardio doesn’t stimulate muscle growth like strength training does, so there’s an argument that you’d be better off just lifting weights.
+You’re already hitting a deficit every other day, which will take care of the fat loss.
+However, cardio doesn’t stimulate muscle growth like strength training does, so there’s an argument that you’d be better off just lifting weights.

-But… if you enjoy cardio and you’ve got time and energy to fit it into your weekly exercise plan, go for it.
+But… if you enjoy cardio and have the time and energy to fit it into your weekly exercise plan, go for it.

 Testosterone is a natural anabolic hormone produced in the Leydig cells of your testes.

-It’s involved in everything that makes you a man – from regulation of muscle mass and strength, to sky-high libido, energy levels, and stamina.
+It’s involved in everything that makes you a man – from muscle mass and strength regulation to sky-high libido, energy levels, and stamina.

-Prolonged and aggressive dieting can have a negative effect on testosterone levels, especially when following low-fat diets [1].
+Prolonged and aggressive dieting can harm testosterone levels, especially when following low-fat diets [1].

 If testosterone levels decline, so does your health, leading to: